artgon/artgon.github.com/_posts/2014-09-19-scala-case-for-correctness.md

 "Easy concurrency" sounds like the famous last words of a cocky brogrammer.
 What I mean by the word "easy" is that the it's easy to reason about.
-The concurrency method encouraged in Scala is the actor model.
-The biggest advantage of the actor model is not one of performance or clustering -- it's correctness.
+The concurrency method encouraged in Scala is the actor model, via Akka.[^2] The biggest advantage of the actor model is not one of performance or clustering -- it's correctness.
 Having a guarantee that the code inside an actor will only ever be run by one thread makes the code incredibly easy to reason about.